Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Numerical experiments

 For a fixed $n$ and $k=2$, we discretize this function on $d=\binom{n}{2}$ equidistant grid points $x_j\in[-2,2]$, normalize the resulting probabilities, and encode the nonnegative amplitudes $a_j=\sqrt{p(x_j)}$.
 In our MGGM description, the input state of the protocol is simply the first computational basis state in the chosen Gray-code ordering.
 Consequently, the initial adjoint-space vector $\mathbf e^{(\mathrm{in})}$~\eqref{eq:O_and_ein} is supported on a single diagonal MGGM basis element $\Lambda_P^a$.
 After the circuit evolution, the encoded probabilities are read off directly from the diagonal sector of $\mathbf e^{(\mathrm{out})}$~\eqref{eq:eout_adjoint}, i.e. from the expectation values of the projectors $\Lambda_P^a$ onto the ordered HW-$2$ basis states.

 While Ref.~\cite{Farias.2025-QuantumEncoderFixedhammingweight} validated the encoder on quantum hardware for the proof-of-principle instance $n=6$, we use $\gsim$ to verify the same fixed-HW protocol to substantially larger symmetry sectors.
-Figure~\ref{fig:hwencoderplot} shows the case $n=50$, $k=2$, for which the state corresponding to $d=\binom{50}{2}=1225$ discrete amplitudes in the encoded state.
+Figure~\ref{fig:hwencoderplot} shows the case $n=50$, $k=2$, for which the state contains $d=\binom{50}{2}=1225$ encoded amplitudes.
 The resulting probabilities match the target $q$-Gaussian to machine precision.

+Although the angles in this state-preparation example are known analytically, the same HW-preserving architecture can also be interpreted as a variational ansatz by treating the RBS angles as trainable parameters.
+This viewpoint becomes relevant when the target state is specified only implicitly, for example through empirical samples from a constrained distribution or as the ground state of a particle-number-preserving Hamiltonian.
+In such cases, one may optimize a task-specific loss while the dynamics remain confined to the fixed-HW sector, and the same MGGM adjoint representation can be used within $\gsim$ to evaluate both the loss and its gradients efficiently.

-This example illustrates that $\gsim$ can serve not only as an expectation-value simulator for variational circuits, but also as an exact reduced-space simulator for structured state-preparation protocols.
-In particular, increasing $n$ at fixed $k=2$ directly refines the discretization of the target distribution, allowing one to study high-resolution amplitude encodings in regimes that are inaccessible to direct $2^n$-dimensional state-vector simulation.
+Overall, this example illustrates that $\gsim$ applies beyond the standard setting of expectation value evaluation for variational circuits.
+It can also simulate structured state-preparation protocols, read out full probability distributions within symmetry sectors, and provide gradients when the same architectures are used variationally.
+In the deterministic loading task considered here, increasing $n$ at fixed $k=2$ directly refines the discretization of the target distribution, allowing one to study high-resolution amplitude encodings in regimes that are inaccessible to direct $2^n$-dimensional state-vector simulation.